 To ensure the effectiveness of Audit & Supervisory Board members, there is the Office of Audit & Supervisory Board Members and support staff for assisting Audit & Supervisory Board members in their duties.
 Staff of the Office of Audit & Supervisory Board Members carry out their duties under the orders of corporate auditors.
 The opinions of the Audit and Supervisory Board are respected on matters related to personnel transfers, work evaluations, and other matters pertaining to the Office of Audit and Supervisory Board Member staff members.

 We are striving to ensure prompt decision-making by having a smaller number of directors and having them take part in practical debate on issues.
-Three organs—the Board of Directors Meeting, the Group Steering Meeting, and the Executive Officers Meeting—are the main management bodies and as a rule each is convened once a month.
+Three organs—the Board of Directors Meeting, the Group Steering Meeting, and the Executive Officers Meeting—are the main management bodies.

 The Board of Directors is the Group-wide decision-making body for items stipulated in laws, regulations, and articles of incorporation.
 It also provides sound, appropriate supervision and guidance in the execution of operations.
 The board periodically conducts self assessments with regards to its effectiveness.

 The highest deliberation organ for the Group's management system is the Group Steering Meeting, which strives to constantly speed up the pace at which the Daikin Group decides on future direction and solves issues related to important management policy and strategies.
 The Group Steering Meeting was convened nine times in fiscal 2019.